eLifeAmbassadors/GitHub-Guidebook-for-Ambassadors/README.md

 - Vivek @vivekbhr, eLife Ambassador

-*A governance structure, and clear roles, are TBD* eLife maintain this account in terms of billing
+*A governance structure, and clear roles, are TBD*

+eLife maintain this account's billing and should be primary contact for account issues and reports of violations of the [eLife Ambassadors Code of Conduct](https://elife.discourse.group/t/code-of-conduct/89) (available from the community's Discourse forum).

 ## What can I do here?